JohnAugustineMcCain/Trivalent/README.md

 ### Key Innovations

 PEACE introduces **Context Completeness** (Cc ∈ [0,1]) - the first formal measure of how completely a claim specifies its evaluation context.
 This enables systematic detection of category errors and appropriate framework selection.
-The specific nathematics or operation of this has yet to be clarified.
-I am working dilgently to make this metric explainable, but I have a lot to deal with right now.
+The specific nathematics or operation are unclear.
+Right now it seems to suffice for an LLM to probabilistically assign this value.

+*Example: What is the answer to the meaning of life?
+(Cc = 0.1)*

-PEACE will assign a **Default Meta-Dialetheic Truth Value** (.5) to all perspective interpretations.
+PEACE assigns a **Default Meta-Dialetheic Truth Value** (.5) to all perspective interpretations.
 When evaluating a claim, these perspectival truth values will be weighed against the claim (and, in the future, situational/user data).
 The idea is to make the claims dynamically update the perspectival truth value so that truth can be searched for according to perspective weighed against context created by thr claims.
 The cached values will then dynamically influence future 'decisions'.
 I need help making this dream a reality.

 PEACE, because of its simplicity, epistemic guidance and contradiction-resilience, will be highly tolerant to self-modifying code implementations to optimize functionality and adapt to new problems without hallucination.